jabber-tools/cognitive-services-speech-sdk-rs-files/README.md

 * https://aka.ms/csspeech/linuxbinary
 * https://aka.ms/csspeech/macosbinary

 These links contains always latest available version released by Microsoft.
 Putting these files into this repository gives us the flexibility to support whatever version(s).
+This file is used by [build script](https://github.com/jabber-tools/cognitive-services-speech-sdk-rs/blob/main/build.rs) of *cognitive-services-speech-sdk-rs*.